StrangerLab/Stranger-Genomics-Lab/index.md

 %}

 {% capture text %}
 Our team is composed of a diverse group of scientists and researchers specializing in computational genomics.
-With a strong emphasis on integrating computational methods with genomics research, our lab team includes bioinformaticians, geneticists, data scientists, and research technicians.

 {%
   include button.html